kizu/if-ie.styl/README.md

 ### Redefining mixins

-This is a feature under construction and proof of concept (would land soon), but: with `if-ie.styl` you could use your CSS3 mixins in a way that wouldn't bloat the IE stylesheet.
-Some extra bytesaving :)
+With `if-ie.styl` you could use your CSS3 mixins in a way that wouldn't bloat the IE stylesheet.
+Some extra bytesaving here :)

 So, if you have such mixin: